akarshPy/PM-Prep-Repository/README.md

 business viability by gracefully saying “no” to the numerous requests that don’t fit the customer’s needs

-3. How PM differs from your current role
+3. How PM differs from your current role?

     In short, Digital Marketing drives users to the product, while Product Management defines and builds the product that users stay for.
     In detail, I have catorise them in 3 main areas,